A guide to student funding and loans for international students in Canada

 Differences between provinces

 International students should consider several differences between Canada’s provinces.
 A key difference is health insurance.
-Alberta, British Columbia and New Brunswick have an inclusive healthcare plan, while Ontario has no provincial plan, with insurance often costing around C$600.
+Alberta, British Columbia and New Brunswick have an inclusive healthcare plan, while Ontario has no provincial plan, with insurance often costing about C$600-C$900.

-It’s best to check with your specific institution, as some Canadian universities include health insurance plans in their tuition fees.
+It’s best to check with your specific institution because some Canadian universities include health insurance plans in their tuition fees.
 Lots of institutions in Ontario, for example, will cover your health insurance through the University Health Insurance Plan.

 Another consideration is variations in the cost of living.
 More metropolitan areas in Canada, especially in the larger cities of Vancouver, Toronto and Montreal, will tend to have a much higher cost of living than rural areas.

-Alongside tuition, living costs and health insurance, there are other unforeseen costs that international students don’t always remember.
+Alongside tuition fees, living costs and health insurance, there are other unforeseen costs that international students don’t always remember.
 One is travel, both to your home country and within Canada.
-Some institutions will offer local transit passes but costs vary by area.
+Some institutions will offer local transit passes, but costs vary by area.